 When you make the conscious decision to eat fast food, you know you're choosing to eat food with ingredients you normally wouldn't want to consume.
 You may not realize, though, that the packaging may be adding unwanted things to your food, too.

-Citing these studies and more, Senator Chuck Schumer, the Senate minority leader, recently issued a letter to the Food and Drug Administration (FDA) asking the agency to study the consequences of using phthalates in food packaging.
+Citing these studies and more, Sen. Chuck Schumer, the Senate minority leader, issued a letter in 2017 to the Food and Drug Administration (FDA) asking the agency to study the consequences of using phthalates in food packaging.
 “To think that we have all this data on phthalate chemicals from doctors, scientists, health experts and other industries just sitting around, frozen like a beef patty and begging for the FDA to take it to the next appropriate level of scrutiny is worrisome for the consumer,” Schumer said in a statement.

 These PFASs, which are the same chemicals used in nonstick cookware, are believed to cause a variety of health issues including thyroid disease, delayed puberty and infertility.
 Studies have shown that the PFASs in food packaging are much more likely to leach into food when the food is hot or oily, just like the the chemicals on the nonstick cookware can leach into food when it is hot or has oil in it.

-For the new study, researchers collected more than 400 samples of paper and cardboard food wrappers and packaging at U.S. fast-food restaurants.
+For the study, researchers collected more than 400 samples of paper and cardboard food wrappers and packaging at U.S. fast-food restaurants.
 Researchers made sure the samples never touched so PFASs in one wrapper could not rub off onto another.
 When tested, they found that 46 percent of the "food contact papers" and 20 percent of the "paperboard samples" contained PFASs.
 The packaging most likely to contain the synthetic chemicals were from Tex-Mex food and dessert and bread wrappers, says Eureka Alert.
 (Although not part of this study, PFASs are also very prevalent in microwave popcorn bags.)

 These chemicals were supposed to be phased out of American food packaging by 2015; but in China, where much of the food packaging comes from, it's still allowed, reports The Verge.
 The chemicals they are being replaced with — many of which were detected during the study — "have not been shown to be safe for human health," according to Arlene Blum, founder of the Green Science Policy Institute and co-author of the study.